 The crassula plant, more often known as the jade plant, is one of the most popular green shrubs of those who practice feng shui.

-It has a host of positive and auspicious attributes with little to no negative traits.
+Other than it’s luscious beauty, it also has a host of positive and auspicious attributes with little to no negative traits.

 Their succulent leaves represents voluptuous and strong money luck.
 Their color and texture mimics the appearance of premium grade jadeite.
 And they are as resilient as anything under enclosed environments.